The Potential of Multilayered Hierarchical Nonterrestrial Networks for 6G: A Comparative Analysis Among Networking Architectures: Introduction

 Along these lines, in this work we evaluate the performance of different hierarchical NTN architectures in various scenarios, and provide guidelines on the working point(s) that achieve a good compromise between system flexibility and network capacity, against a baseline standalone GEO deployment.
-Specifically, we characterize which combinations of parameters, including the operational frequency, the deployment altitude, the antenna configuration, and the quality of service requirements result in optimized network performance.
-To this aim, we adopt the architectural designs and related systems parameters provided by the \gls{3gpp} and the \gls{itu} technical reports for NTNs, thus guaranteeing accurate and realistic system-level analyses.
+Unlike prior works, which typically consider hybrid satellite terrestrial networks only, we study whether a fully integrated space-air-ground architecture may result in better coverage.
+Moreover, we characterize which combinations of parameters, including the operational frequency, the deployment altitude, the antenna configuration, and the quality of service requirements, result in optimized network performance.
+To this aim, we adopt the architectural designs and related system parameters provided by the \gls{3gpp} and the \gls{itu} technical reports for NTNs, thus guaranteeing accurate and realistic system-level analyses.
 Our results demonstrate that, while GEO satellite operations can be improved by deploying intermediate stratospheric HAPs, power/antenna constraints on spaceborne vehicles make it undesirable to adopt LEO satellites to relay the upstream GEO signals.

 The remainder of this paper is organized as follows.
-In Sec.~\ref{sec:multi}, we discuss the main NTN use cases and possible methods to cooperatively integrate non-terrestrial layers, in Sec.~\ref{sec:design}, we describe our system model, and in Sec.~\ref{sec:results}, we present our main findings and simulation results.
+In Sec.~\ref{sec:multi} we discuss the main NTN use cases and possible methods to cooperatively integrate non-terrestrial layers, in Sec.~\ref{sec:design} we describe our system model, and in Sec.~\ref{sec:results} we present our main findings and simulation results.
 Concluding remarks are finally provided in Sec.~\ref{sec:conclusions}.